Fort Delaware

 It seems that the spirits of pirates who were caught and imprisoned here are also hanging around the place.

-A park ranger was quite surprised one day to see a pirate, dressed in a beautiful green silk shirt and white silk pants, looking out a window at the fort, wistfully yearning to be free; perhaps not knowing that he had died.
+A park ranger was quite surprised one day to see a pirate, dressed in a beautiful green silk shirt and white silk pants, looking out a window at the fort, wistfully yearning to be free, perhaps unaware that he had died.

 Kitchen Area

-Apparently, an apparition of hard-working cook is still seen cooking and preparing meals here.
+Apparently, the apparition of a hard-working cook is still seen cooking and preparing meals here.

 Spirits of Confederate Soldiers

-Spirits of Confederate soldiers may still be residing in their old barracks or the land where the barracks once stood.
+Spirits of Confederate soldiers may still be residing in their old barracks, or on the land where the barracks once stood.

-They may still think they are P.O.W.s and are patiently waiting for the war to be over, so they can go home to their loved ones; not wanting to accept their death here.
+They may still think they are POWs and are patiently waiting for the war to be over, so they can go home to their loved ones.
+They may not want to accept their deaths here.

 PARANORMAL FINDINGS

-Docents, visitors and paranormal investigators have all had personal experiences with these spirits who are still here.
+Docents, visitors, and paranormal investigators have all had personal experiences with the spirits who are still here.

-Diamond State Ghost Investigators have led many ghost tours with people who buy the tickets to come along on an investigation.
+Diamond State Ghost Investigators have led many ghost tours with people who buy tickets to come along on investigations.
 The spirits like to participate, so everyone is happy!

-My Theory: Though no one has reported on spirit activity of P.O.W.s who are still staying in the barracks, or their area of confinement, they probably are still there, or perhaps wander around the cliffs where they went fishing for food.
+My Theory: Though no one has reported on POW spirit activity in the barracks, or in their areas of confinement, they are probably still there.
+Perhaps they still wander around the cliffs where they once went fishing for food.

 STILL HAUNTED?